AirynS/DSV-Abigail-Caroline-Pierre/README.md

 ### Compatibility:

-See our [website](https://diversestardewvalley.weebly.com/compatibility.html) for compatibility details!
+See the [compatibility page](https://diversestardewvalley.weebly.com/compatibility.html) on our website for compatibility details!